 Because site visits are booked nearly one-year in advance, programs are strongly encouraged to apply for accreditation as early as possible by submitting the application form found in Appendix E and the material requested in Step 1 in Section VI by using the Application Material and Review Form.
 The application fee is due along with the application form.
 Typically, a site visit is conducted once the initial class has completed at least 2/3 of the curriculum.

-For programs at the grassroots stage of development, a list of consultative services offered by various individuals in the field is available by contacting the AVMA.
-In addition, please contact the Association of Veterinary Technician Educators (AVTE) at www.avte.net.
+For programs at the grassroots stage of development, a terrific resource is the Association of Veterinary Technician Educators (AVTE) at www.avte.net.

 The AVMA is pleased to help you achieve the prestige of accreditation.
-Please feel free to contact Ms. Rachel Valentine, RVT or Dr. Karen Martens Brandt (800/248-2862) or Ms. Julie Horvath, CVTEA Program Administrator at ext.
+Please feel free to contact Ms. Rachel Valentine, RVT or Ms. Laura Lien, CVT, VTS (LAIM), MS (800/248-2862) or Ms. Julie Horvath, CVTEA Program Administrator at ext.
 6624 for further information.